All Episodes

 Nothing.

-You want a real Russia collusion story?
+We want a real Russia collusion story.

 Just look to the Clinton server scandal.

-Wow, 20% of America's uranium going to Vladimir Putin, the foundational material to build nuclear weapons, and the Clinton Foundation is pounded with millions of dollars in donations, and Bill doubles a speaking fee in Moscow.
+Wow, 20% of America's uranium going to Vladimir Putin, the foundational material to build nuclear weapons, and the Clinton Foundation is pounded with millions of dollars in donations and Bill doubles a speaking fee in Moscow.

 There's a scandal, Russia scandal.